Golf Driver Setup – How to Set Up to the Driver | Hit Long Drives

 So it must be correct, right?
 Well, sort of...

-I just released a new Premium video to answer this question, and here's a key point from it that may surprise you...
+I released a Premium video on how to setup with your driver to answer this question, and here's a key point from it that may surprise you...

 WHY YOU SHOULD HIT DOWN ON YOUR DRIVER

 The most important thing you should learn so you can hit ALL the clubs in your bag solidly is how to get your release point in the same place like I discuss in the 5 Minutes to the Perfect Release Video.

 This means that, at first, you should work on hitting DOWN on your driver.

 Hit DOWN on my driver?
 Are you crazy?!

 First of all, most all tour pros actually do hit down about 1 degree or so on their drivers.
 They do this for control and accuracy.